 Here, our favorite unisex names used for celebrity babies:

-Nickname names used to be considered too slight for the birth certificate, but today are more frequently being used as independent names.
+Nicknames used to be considered too slight for the birth certificate, but today are more frequently being used as independent names.
 This is one trend that’s very polarizing — people tend to fall into the name-them-what-you-call-them camp or prefer the flexibility of a fuller, formal name — but one that we wholeheartedly endorse.

 Celebrities, of course, have gotten in on this as well, choosing wonderful (often vintage!) diminutives as their sons’ and daughters’ full names.
 These are our top ten stars who put stylish short forms on the birth certificate:

-Nature names have high style value, so it’s no wonder that this has long been a popular trend among stars.
+ature names have high style value, so it’s no wonder that this has long been a popular trend among stars.
 And while some are choosing established favorites such as River and Daisy, others are introducing new nature names to the lexicon, such as Zooey Deschanel with her daughter’s middle name, Otter, and Jena Malone with Mountain, the middle name of her son Ode.

 Below, the best nature names chosen by celebrities in the past ten years: